BattletechModders/SkillBasedInit/README.md

 If the modifier is greater than the penalty, a flat -1 penalty will be applied.

+### Pilot Tags

+Pilot tags impact the game in three major ways:
+    1) some provide a direct bonus or penalty to initiative
+    2) some provide a bonus or penalty to the tonnage calculation for melee purposes
+    3) a rare few provide subtle, unique benefits

+#### Direct Modifiers

+In the `mod.json` file the property `PilotTagModifiers` defines a dictionary keyed by `pilot tag` with a value equal to the direct initiative modifier applied to that tag.
+These values must be integers, those positive and negative values are allowed.
+Currently the only tags with modifiers are:

+* **pilot_morale_high** : +2
+* **pilot_morale_low**: -2

+#### Melee Modifiers

+In the `mod.json` file the property `PilotTagMeleeMultipliers` defines a dictionary keyed by `pilot tag` with a value of an array with two values.
+The first value defines a bonus or penalty to the melee tonnage multiplier as a percentage.
+The second value defines the bonus or penalty used when defending.
+These values are floats, and are added to a base of 1.0.
+For an array value of `[ 0.25, 0.50 ]` the model would multiply it's tonnage by 1.25 when determining the melee attack modifier, and 0.50 when defending against a melee attack.
+A 50 ton mech would count as 62.5 tons (rounded down), for attacking, and 75 tons for defending.
+Currently the tags with these modifiers are:

+* **pilot_drunk** : 0.0, 0.5
+* **pilot_gladiator** : 0.25, 0.25
+* **pilot_assassin** : 0.5, 0.0

+#### Special bonuses

+Some tags will provide unique bonuses that aren't easily modifable.
+The tweaks are:

+* **pilot_reckless** (PLANNED) - the unit cannot reserve

 ### Tonnage Impact
 The tonnage of a unit determines a multiplier applied to the lower (3) and upper (5) bounds of the phase calculation.
 After multiplication, the lower bound is rounded down, while the upper bound is rounded up.